Kerry King: Solo career

 In March 2020, when interviewed by Guitar World about his endorsement with Dean Guitars, King hinted that he would be working on new material for his first project since Slayer's disbandment, simply saying, "Dean didn't sign me for nothing!"
 King stated in an August 2020 interview on the Dean Guitars YouTube channel that he had "more than two records' worth of music".
 It was later confirmed that he and then-former Slayer bandmate Paul Bostaph were working on a new project that would "sound like Slayer without it being Slayer — but not intentionally so."
 In November 2023, King hinted that he was going to release the debut album by his new project in 2024; this project was later revealed to be his solo debut album, From Hell I Rise, released on May 17, 2024.
 The lineup on the album includes King, Bostaph, Death Angel vocalist Mark Osegueda, Hellyeah bassist Kyle Sanders, and Vio-lence and former Machine Head guitarist Phil Demmel.
+On May 7, 2024, he played his first solo show, which took place at Reggie's Rock Club in Chicago, Illinois.
+He then launched a European tour later that year.

+In early 2025, he embarked on his first North American headlining tour with Municipal Waste and Alien Weaponry serving as support.
 As early as February 2025, King revealed his intention to work on a second solo album, confirming that he and Bostaph "have got 10, 12 songs demoed already" and that the "realistic goal" is to release it in early 2026.
 In an April 2025 interview with Rolling Stone Brasil, Kerry said, "What the plan is, is whenever [the] cycle [for From Hell I Rise] is done, and right now that looks to me like October, Paul and I have always talked about going straight from playing live, taking maybe a week off and go right in the studio to keep your tour chops, so you're firing on all cylinders — you don't gotta practice to get good; you're already good — and get in there and record it.
+During the Summer of that year his band toured throughout Europe.
+He also played the guitar in the newest version of WWE wrestler Damien Priest's theme song and has performed the song live at Wrestlemania.